Thomas Mowbray, 1st Duke of Norfolk: Royal service to 1398

 On his return, Mowbray almost immediately became involved, with his comrades-in-arms from the Irish campaign Lord Scrope and the Earl of Rutland, in the negotiations over Richard's proposed marriage to Isabella, daughter of the French King, Charles VI.
 Mowbray made many trips to France, finally concluding negotiations in March 1396.
 The betrothal was made official in September, and Mowbray escorted the French King to Calais.
-Mowbray was also deputised by Richard to conduct secret negotiations with Philip, Duke of Burgundy and John, Duke of Berry.
-Given-Wilson suggests that the King "had considerable faith in Mowbray's diplomatic ability", since in May the next year Mowbray represented the crown at the Imperial Diet in Frankfurt.
-This had been called to debate an Anglo-French proposal on how to address the latest Papal Schism by forcing the resignation of the two partisan popes.
+Richard also deputised Mowbray to conduct secret negotiations with Philip, Duke of Burgundy and John, Duke of Berry.
+Given-Wilson suggests that the King "had considerable faith in Mowbray's diplomatic ability" since in May the next year, Mowbray represented England at the Imperial Diet in Frankfurt.
+This had been called to end the latest Papal Schism by forcing the resignation of the two partisan popes.
 Richard's faith in Mowbray is reflected in the numerous grants the earl received in this period.
-Tuck suggests that Mowbray could afford to spend an estimated 40% of his total income just on wages to retainers, which enabled him to build up a substantial affinity "that could rival that of most earls".
+Tuck suggests that Mowbray could afford to spend an estimated 40% of his total income just on wages to retainers, suggesting his affinity was substantial enough to match that of most earls.

 In 1397, at Warwick's expense, Mowbray received the lordship of Gower, which their two families had been quarrelling for possession of for most of the preceding century.
 Saul suggests that Mowbray relied on his friendship with the King to retrieve the grant, which had been in Beauchamp's hands since 1354.
 This was "doubly disastrous" for Warwick, comments Saul; not only was it the richest lordship he possessed—thus having a major impact on his income—but he was ordered to repay Mowbray the profits he had earned since 1361, amounting to around £5333 per annum.
 The atmosphere at court was tense.
-Richard may have felt threatened, suspecting that the Appellants would have another crack at him; this may have led him to get in there first.
-In July, the King settled all family accounts with the Appellants.
+Richard may have felt threatened, suspecting that the Appellants would launch another attack; this may have persuaded him to get in first.
+In early July, the King settled all family accounts with the Appellants.
 He invited Arundel, Gloucester and Warwick to a feast—of Herodian infamy, reported Walsingham—at which they would be arrested.
 Only Warwick attended.
-All three were tried, separately, and convicted for treason in September.
+Arundel and Gloucester were apprehended later.
+They were tried individually and convicted of treason in September.
 Warwick forfeit his titles and estates and was sentenced to life imprisonment.
 Arundel was beheaded; Mowbray, as Earl marshal, oversaw the sentence of his erstwhile comrade.
-Gloucester was exiled to Calais where he died in curious circumstances the same month.
-It was probably Mowbray's attempts to save Simon Burley's life years before that saved his in 1397.
+Gloucester was exiled to Calais.
+It was probably Mowbray's attempts to save Simon Burley's life years before that saved Mowbray's in 1397.